Meeshbhoombah/biscuit/README.md

 # Biscuit
-An experiment into Chrome Cookie decryption.
+An experiment into Google's Chrome Cookies

+What does it take to decrypt Chrome Cookies?

 ## Getting Started
 ### Development